MahsanulNirjhor/Coding_Practice/2. Two Pointers/Same Direction : Forward/26: Remove Duplicates from Sorted Array/solution.md

         return slow + 1

 ```
+let's analyze the time and memory complexity of my code.

+**Time Complexity**:
+The time complexity of my code is O(n), where 'n' is the length of the `nums` array.
+Here's the breakdown of the time complexity:

+- I have a single loop that iterates through the entire `nums` array once, from index 0 to the last index.
+- Inside the loop, I have constant-time operations: comparisons and assignments.

+Since I perform a constant amount of work for each element in the array, the overall time complexity is linear, O(n).
+This is an efficient solution for removing duplicates from a sorted array.

+**Memory Complexity**:
+The memory complexity of my code is O(1), which means it uses constant additional memory regardless of the size of the input array.
+Here's why:

+- I use two pointers (`slow` and `fast`), but they occupy a constant amount of memory because I am not creating any new data structures or arrays based on the input size.
+- I perform the removal of duplicates in-place, modifying the original `nums` array without using additional memory.

+In summary, my code is both time and memory efficient, with a time complexity of O(n) and a memory complexity of O(1).
+It efficiently removes duplicates from the sorted array while keeping the relative order of elements intact.
+Well done!
 This algorithm efficiently removes duplicates in-place while maintaining the relative order of the elements.
 It returns the count of unique elements and updates the array to contain only the unique elements at the beginning.